Sabirah42/Serverless_CICD/task_03.md

 ## Objectives

-Learn to:
+Learn:
-- Design a CI-CD pipeline
+- To design a CI-CD pipeline
-- Build a CI-CD pipeline using Jenkins
+- To build a CI-CD pipeline using Jenkins
-- Interact with AWS using the command line
+- To interact with AWS using the command line
-- Automate the software development lifecycle by connecting different developer tools to each other
+- How to connect different developer tools to each other in order to automate the software development lifecycle
-- Debugging connectivity issues between tools running in the Cloud
+- To debug connectivity issues between tools running in the Cloud

 ## Create a diagram of your desired pipeline